zdanek/maverick/docs/1.1.5/README.md

 Uncontrolled config are traditional config files for apps or components that are not controlled by Maverick and can be altered by traditional editing.
 In most cases default config files are provided by Maverick into ~/config, from which point on they are left for the end user to change as they wish.
 This makes more sense where the user will want to quickly and easily alter settings, for example camera resolution.

 All config settings are described in details in the [Modules](/modules/intro) documentation.

-#### Changing control
-Some parameters can be controlled or uncontrolled, by setting an associated localconf parameter.
-For example, the mavlink configuration is normally controlled by Maverick.
-The config file is dependent on the mavlink proxy in use so if mavlink-router is being using then the config file will be *~/config/mavlink/mavlink-router-[instance].conf* (Flight Controller config would therefore be *~/config/mavlink/mavlink-router-fc.conf*).
-This file is normally controlled by Maverick so that port changes and configuration is kept consistent and updated automatically which can be a significant improvement to most systems.
-However for advanced/expert usage you might want to manipulate this file directly.
-In this case, you can set a localconf parameter:
-`"maverick_fc::mavlink_replaceconfig": false`
-Now you can directly alter the config file (*~/config/mavlink/mavlink-router-fc.conf*) and Maverick will not overwrite it the next time `maverick configure` is run.
-A similar parameter exists for the dev environment:
-`"maverick_dev::apsitl::mavlink_replaceconfig": false`
-More parameters will be added in the future.

-### Module config
-The *~/config* (/srv/maverick/config) directory is laid out by module, so if you are looking for a configuration for a particular [module](/modules), look in *~/config/*[module] (eg *~/config/vision*).
-The config in these module directories will be generated from manifests in *~/software/maverick/manifests/maverick-modules/maverick_*[module] (eg. *~/software/maverick/manifests/maverick-modules/maverick_vision*).